KeerthiReddyBojja/Spotify_data_analysis---SQL-Project/README.md

 5. Trend Analysis: Observe how musical trends evolve over time.

 ## Data Quality Issues
+1. **Duplicate Records:** Analysis revealed 81 duplicate records in the dataset.
-1. **Tracks with Zero Views or Streams:** 1024 tracks have either zero views or streams recorded, with some having both metrics missing, raising concerns about data accuracy.
+2. **Tracks with Zero Views or Streams:** 1024 tracks have either zero views or streams recorded, with some having both metrics missing, raising concerns about data accuracy.
-2. **Platform Discrepancies:** Out of these, 576 tracks were most played on YouTube and 449 on Spotify, suggesting incomplete or consistent recording of views and streams.
+3. **Platform Discrepancies:** Out of these, 576 tracks were most played on YouTube and 449 on Spotify, suggesting incomplete or consistent recording of views and streams.
-3. **No Data:** 21 tracks had both views and streams equal to zero, alongside missing metrics like title, comments, and likes.
+4. **No Data:** 21 tracks had both views and streams equal to zero, alongside missing metrics like title, comments, and likes.
-4. **Incomplete data:** Certain tracks lack critical information such as audio features, or comments.
+5. **Incomplete data:** Certain tracks lack critical information such as audio features, or comments.
 5. Popular artists with significant audiences also appear in the zero-views or zero-streams category, contradicting expected data trends.

 ## Data Cleaning Framework